 Instructions

-• Crust: Add vanilla wafer to a food processor and pulse until finely ground (or grind by hand).
+- Crust: Add vanilla wafer to a food processor and pulse until finely ground (or grind by hand).
 Add butter and sugar and pulse until evenly combined.
 Press evenly onto the bottom and up the sides of an ungreased 9-in. pie pan.
-Bake at 350 degrees F for 8-10 minutes or until crust just begins to brown.
+Bake at 350 degrees F for 8-10 minutes or until the crust just begins to brown.
 Cool completely.

 Video